-The HELAA assessment of the site indicates that there are no constraints in terms of utilities infrastructure.
+The HELAA assessment of the site (see section 6) indicates that there are no constraints in terms of utilities infrastructure.
 We are not aware of any constraints that would prevent this site from being connected to existing infrastructure e.g. water, foul drainage, electricity.